Are my photos for sale?

 '48 Pomona Blues

-Toward the end of our time at the Pomona Auto Swapmeet this past March, I walked along the drag strip grandstands and came across this two tone, blue 1948 Chevy Fleetline sitting in the area generally reserved for cars for sale.
-I don't typically peruse the cars in this section since they usually have their hoods raised and for sale signs plastered on the windshield but while this car wasn't for sale the paint was amazingly reflective and the chrome was spotless and perfect looking even with the intermittent rain showers and threatening skies overhead.
-After taking four or 5 sets of images I took another photo with my phone and sent it to Kathy letting her know about it and where it was so she wouldn't miss it.
-Not sure if she ever has seen this particular car before but I'm sure glad I got to add it to my digital collection.
+Toward the end of our visit to the Pomona Auto Swap Meet last March, I strolled along the drag strip grandstands and stumbled upon a striking two-tone blue 1948 Chevy Fleetline.
+Usually, I skip through the cars in this section because their hoods are raised, and for-sale signs are prominently displayed on the windshields.
+However, this car was different.
+It wasn’t for sale, but its paint shone brilliantly, reflecting the light even amidst the intermittent rain showers and threatening skies overhead.
+After taking several photos with my camera, I snapped another one with my phone and sent it to Kathy, letting her know about the car and its location so she wouldn’t miss it.
+I’m not sure if she’s ever seen this particular car before, but I’m certainly glad I added it to my digital collection.

 Thursday